 The risk indicator in the PDS has been calculated using a mix of the historical price of carbon credits in NZ and actual Fund returns because the Fund has not been in existence for a period of five years.
-The historical price of carbon credits has been used for the period from 30 September 2014 to 8 November 2018 (when the Fund was launched).
+The historical price of carbon credits has been used for the period from 30 June 2015 to 8 November 2018 (when the Fund was launched).

-To calculate risk, we measure the standard deviation of monthly returns over a five year period to 30 September 2019.
+To calculate risk, we measure the standard deviation of monthly returns over a five year period to 30 June 202019.
 Standard deviation is a statistical measure of the dispersion of a series of data relative to its mean.
 In financial theory it is typically used to form a view of the historical volatility of an asset's returns.
 In its simplest form, the greater the standard deviation measure, the greater the variance between an asset's mean return and its historical return series.

-To calculate the five year standard deviation of weekly returns, we used 214 weeks of NZU returns data to 8 November 2018 and 47 weeks of Fund returns to 30 September 2019.
+To calculate the five year standard deviation of weekly returns, we use Fund returns data from 8 November 2018 to 30 June 2020 and NZU returns data prior to make up the five years.
 We then compute the weekly standard deviation over the time period and annualise this by multiplying by the square root of 12.
-The outcome is a historical five-year annualised standard deviation of 21.4%.
-Applying the same methodology over a one-year period returns 5.5%.